 A direct measure of manure production from storage volume or counting loads spread is the most accurate way to estimate manure production.
-However, if a direct measurement of actual manure production is not possible, the daily production figures in Table 1.2-13 can be used to estimate manure production for the farm.
+However, if a direct measurement of actual manure production is not possible, the daily production figures in Table: "Average daily production and total content of manure" can be used to estimate manure production for the farm.
 In calculating manure production, remember to account for animal growth.
 For example, if you are raising hogs from weaned pigs to market weight, you would need to use an average weight of the growing animals, not the market weight, to estimate manure production.
 If you don’t know the average weight of your animals, see Table 1 in Agronomy Facts 54: Pennsylvania's Nutrient Management Act: Who Will be Affected?, for typical average animal weights.
 You also need to account for changing populations of animals on the farm during the year.
 Examples might include buying feeders and selling steers at different times of the year, or the down-time between broiler flocks.
-See the example below for estimating manure production using the figures in Table 1.2-13 and Table 1 in Agronomy Facts 54.
+See the example below for estimating manure production using the figures in Table: "Average daily production and total content of manure" and Table 1 in Agronomy Facts 54.

 Example manure production calculation: